If you’re wondering how long can you freeze salmon, this article is for you.

 Usually, your senses can help you determine if a fish is spoiled or bad.
 Avoid bad salmon to protect your health and taste buds.
 Remember that only the best quality fish tastes good.
 It’s also good to remember that although freezing salmon is okay, it’s always better to eat fresh salmon.

-How Long Can You Freeze Raw Salmon?
+How Long Can You Store Raw Salmon?

-The answer depends on different factors including storage conditions.
+The answer depends on different factors, including storage conditions.
 It’s recommended to keep salmon in the fridge at all times.
 After you buy salmon, it can stay in the fridge for 1-2 days.

 The sell-by date on the original package can expire during the storage period.
 However, the product will stay safe to consume after the sell-by date if it has been properly stored or frozen.